openshift/instaslice-operator/docs/nvidia-gpu-openshift.md

 The recommended way to accomplish both on OpenShift is via the NVIDIA GPU Operator.
 The operator will install the drivers, and its MIG manager will gracefully take care of everything that is needed to set the correct MIG mode.

+:warning: Note that it is currently not possible to mix InstaSlice with MIG allocations by the NVIDIA GPU operator in the same cluster.

 1. Install the [NVIDIA GPU Operator for OpenShift](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/index.html) (not for Kubernetes).

 2. Create a cluster policy with the following changes: